Where to Run

 Description: Arguably some of the best rainforest singletracks on the North Coast which passes by many waterfalls.

-Starting at the Never Never Picnic Area in Dorrigo National Park, where there is a toilet and information board, there a plenty of route options, and waterfalls, to choose from.
+Start at the Never Never Picnic Area in Dorrigo National Park, where there is a toilet and information board.

 This route takes in all the tracks on offer, starting with the short Rosewood Creek Track passing Coachwood Falls and extending it with a steep out and back to Red Cedar Falls.
 You could then loop back to the car or follow the route down to Casuarina Falls, along the Blackbutt Track passing Callicoma Falls and loop back to the car along Dome Road.